 Austerity increases recession

-The European Commission released a report on expectations for next year, which are for very low growth and increasing unemployment, a very serious problem: unemployment is destroying a generation, which is not a trivial matter.
+The European Commission released a report on expectations for next year.
+It forecasts low growth and increasing unemployment.
+Unemployment is destroying a generation, no trivial matter.

 The House of Gothic horrors aims to undermine and unravel the Welfare state.
 Our elected representatives turn a blind eye to the consequences, the impoverishment of Scotland, the rise of fascism, neo-Nazi groups and sentiments arising across Europe and in their own backyard.
 Jews in positions of influence are denounced as part of the problem.
 The seeds of fascism lie dormant awaiting only water and nourishment.